-67. Compensation.
+6-7.
+Compensation.

-(a) As compensation for the services performed and the facilities and personnel provided by the Adviser pursuant to this Agreement, each the Fund (subject to Section 67(b)) will pay the Adviser monthly in arrears a fee, calculated on the last business day of such month at the annual rate of 1.00% of the Fund's month-end net assets.
-If the Adviser shall serve hereunder for less than the whole of any month, the fee hereunder shall be prorated according to the proportion that such period bears to the full month and shall be payable within 30 days after the end of the relevant month or the date of tei [inflationtermination] of this Agreement, as applicable.
+(a) As compensation for the services performed and the facilities and personnel provided by the Adviser pursuant to this Agreement, the Fund (subject to Section 67(b)) will pay the Adviser quarterlymonthly in arrears a fee, calculated on the last business day of eachsuch month; at the annual rate of 1.00% of the Fund's month-end net assets. if If the Adviser shall serve hereunder for less than the whole of any month, the fee hereunder shall be prorated according to the proportion that such period bears to the full month and shall be payable within 30 days after the end of the relevant month or the date of termination of this Agreement, as applicable.
 The value of the net assets of the Fund shall be determined pursuant to the applicable provisions of the limited partnership agreement of the Fund, the Fund's valuation procedures, and its Registration Statement, each as amended from time to time.
-If the determination of the net asset value of the Fund has been suspended for a period including the end of any month when the Adviser's compensation is payable pursuant to this paragraph, then the Adviser's compensation payable with respect to such month shall be computed on the basis of the value of the net assets of the Fund as last determined (whether during or prior to such month).
-If the Fund deteirmines the value of the net assets of its portfolio more than once in any month, then the last such determination thereof in that month shall be deemed to be the sole determination thereof in that month for the purposes of this paragraphSection 7(b).
+If Hthe determination of the net asset value of the Fund has been suspended for a period including the end of any month when the Adviser's compensation is computedpayable pursuant to this paragraph, then the Adviser's compensation payable with respect to such month, If Hthe Fund determines the value of the net assets of its portio ioportfolio more than once in any month, then the last such determination thereof in that month shall be deemed to be the sole determination thereof in that month for the purposes of this paragraphSection 7(b).

-(b) The Feeder-Subject to the terms of the Fund's limited partnership agreement, the Fund currently invests all of its investable assets in the Master Fund.
-For so long as the Feeder Fund invests some or all of its :investable assets in the Master Fund, any successor investment vehicle to the Master Fund, or one or more other or additional investment vehicles that operate as a master or hub fund (subject to applicable statutes, regulations, and interpretations thereof or exemptions therefrom), the Adviser shall not be entitled to any fee pursuant to this Section 67(a) with respect to that portion of the Feeder Fund's assets that are so invested.
-Should the Feeder Fund's Board determine that it is in the best interests of the Feeder Fund and its shareholders to withdraw some or all of the Feeder Fund's investment in the Master Fund (or any other, additional, or successor investment vehicle), the Adviser will directly manage, or supervise the direct management of, such assets of the Feeder Fund in accordance with the terms of this Agreement.
+(b) The Subject to the terms of the Fund's limited partnership agreement, the Fund currently invests all of its investable assets in the Master Fund, directly or through intermediary investment vehicles.
+For so long as the Fund invests some or all of its investable assets in the Master Fund (directly or through intermediaries), any successor investment vehicle to the Master Fund, or one or more other or additional investment vehicles that operate as a master or hub fund (subject to applicable statutes, regulations, and interpretations thereof or or exemptions therefrom), the Adviser shall not be entitled to any fee pursuant to this Section $6\underline{7}(a)$ with respect to that portion of the Fund's assets that are so invested.
+Should the Fund's Board determine that it is in the best interests of the Fund and its shareholders to withdraw some or all of the Fund's investment in the Master Fund (or any other, additional, or successor investment vehicle), the Adviser will directly manage, or supervise the direct management of, such assets of the Fund in accordance with the terms of this Agreement.

-78. Portfolio Transactions.
+78. Portfolio Transactions-.